What if I have questions about my financial aid offer?

 My high school/college or university is allowing me to take my course work for the Spring ‘20 or Fall ‘20 semesters as pass/fail.
 Will this impact my admission or scholarship decision at Ripon College?

-No, taking courses pass/fail for the Spring 2020 semester will not have a negative impact on your admission or scholarship decision from Ripon College.
+No, taking courses pass/fail for the Spring 2020 or Fall 2020 semesters will not have a negative impact on your admission or scholarship decision from Ripon College.
 This will hold true for students applying for future terms.
 All deposited students will still be required to submit their final high school transcript prior to enrolling this fall.
 Per the Department of Education, Ripon College must be able to verify the graduation of each enrolled student in order to remain compliant with federal student aid.
 The high school transcript with a graduation date included can serve as that documentation.

 I am not able to take the ACT or SAT this year, will that affect my admission to Ripon College?